alex-kings/brio-project/PROGRESS.md

 First successfully generated layouts!!
 4 E, 2 A, 2 D, 2 A1, 1 A2, 5 E1, generates a track with 2 separate connected pieces??!
 Add a bunch of "guides":
-- Try to place a piece both left and right!
+- Try to place a piece both left and right! (pretty much done)
 - Only attempt piece flipping ones that have not been placed yet.
+(OK I think?)
 - Remove connection between connectors for a simple boolean.
 - Fast flipping: no flip for straight tracks, only exchange of the connector types for symmetric ones...
 - Place a piece left with more importance depending on the total amount placed already...